 As the name of the book suggests, Isaiah centers around the messages and teaching that God gave to the prophet Isaiah to share with the people of Israel.
 However it is also widely accepted by scholars today that this prophet did not write the entire book of Isaiah.
 The book covers an expansive period of time, which seems to point to it being a composition of several prophets or writers active during this period of Israel’s history.

-Nevertheless, Isaiah plays a key role.
-A prophet of the southern kingdom, Isaiah was called by God to share His message with the people in 740 B.C, the year that King Uzziah died.
+Nevertheless, Isaiah himself plays a key role.
+A prophet of the southern kingdom, Isaiah was called by God to share His message with the God's people in 740 B.C, the year that King Uzziah died.
 This was a critical period in the southern kingdom of Judah’s history.
-Uzziah was known as one of the best kings Judah had; his rule marked a time of great prosperity for the kingdom.
+Uzziah was known as one of the best kings Judah had; his righteous rule marked a time of great prosperity for the kingdom.
 However, as prosperity boomed, the divide between the rich and poor in the kingdom grew wider.

 At the same time, the threat of invasion from Assyria was mounting.
 Things got even more grave when King Uzziah contracted leprosy and was forced to give over the throne of the nation of Judah to his son, Jotham.
 Unlike his father, Jotham was a weak and vacillating person and was unable to inspire confidence in his people.
 This is the political situation Isaiah begins his prophetic work in.

 In the past, scholars have divided Isaiah into three key sections.
 Modern consensus, however, tends to separate the book into just two parts.
 The division is made of the basis of literary characteristics, with the first part encompassing Isaiah chapters 1-39 and the second including chapters 40-66.
-Part one contains warnings of judgment and promises future restoration for Jerusalem, Judah and the nations.
+Part one contains warnings of judgment and promises future restoration for Jerusalem, Judah and all the nations.
 In part two, the forewarned judgment has already taken place and the time for restoration is at hand.

 Summary of Isaiah